Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Discussion

-There have been other attempts at modeling the grammar of an author in the past for \AV or \AA purposes \cite{chaski_empirical_2001,baayen_outside_1996,fourkioti2019} but these methods relied too much on Part of Speech tags or on syntactic trees which are often not compatible with predictions made in Cognitive Science and Cognitive Linguistics.
-As explained above, the picture of grammar painted by Cognitive Linguistics is much more lexically-based and word-idiosyncratic.
-For example, the preposition \quotetxt{of} in English behaves very oddly compared to other prepositions \cite{sinclair1991}.
-Giving it the same Part of Speech label as to other prepositions is therefore going to obscure a lot of important grammatical information.
-Instead, a topic-masking method such as \posNoise is much more consistent with the predictions of Cognitive Linguistics because it leaves the function items unaffected while only obscuring those items are more likely to change from context to context depending on the communicative needs.

-To sum up, the model of an individual's grammar that emerges from Cognitive Science and Cognitive Linguistics is one that is very much compatible with the Grammar Models used for \ourApproach.
-Although language modeling is seen in computational linguistics as a tool and not necessarily a realistic representation of language, evidence from Cognitive Linguistics suggests that, in reality, a language model, while not being realistic as a model of linguistic production, is instead a plausible representation of how knowledge of grammar is stored in the mind.
+As outlined in Section~\ref{sec-cognitive}, the mental representation of the grammar for an individual can be seen as a a probability model over lexicogrammatical chunks quite like the Grammar Models used in \ourApproach.
+Although language modeling is seen in computational linguistics as a tool and not necessarily a realistic representation of language, evidence from Cognitive Linguistics suggests that, in reality, a language model, while not being realistic as a model of linguistic production, is instead a plausible representation of how knowledge of grammar is stored in the mind, as well as an \textit{in silico} model of the brain language system \parencite{tuckute_language_2024}.
 The mechanisms of such a sequential processing can be efficiently represented through the short-term correlations captured by \ngram models as done in this work.